CANADA STOCKS-TSX falls as energy stocks slump with oil prices

 * Decliners outnumber advancers by more than 2-to-1

-TORONTO, July 5 Canada's main stock index fell on Wednesday, with shares of energy companies weighing as oil prices retreated, while financial stocks and gold miners helped limit the overall losses.
+TORONTO, July 5 (Reuters) - Canada's main stock index fell on Wednesday, with shares of energy companies weighing as oil prices retreated, while financial stocks and gold miners helped limit the overall losses.

 At 10:25 a.m.
 ET (1425 GMT), the Toronto Stock Exchange's S&P/TSX composite index was down 28.32 points, or 0.19 percent, at 15,102.29.